 The Schoolyard Garden Initiative responds to the need for hands-on educational opportunities in schools, a gardening and nutrition connection for children and locally grown food for the community.
 The goal of the initiative is to support a network of school gardens functioning as experiential learning environments for teachers and students during the school year.
-During the summer months the gardens are used as part of the LEAF program providing summer camp opportunities in the gardens!
+During the summer months, the gardens offer summer LEAF Camps (Learning Ecology & Alaskan Farming), the EATinG Program (Engaging Alaskan Teens in Gardening) at Hunter Elementary, and weekly Neighorhood Farm Stands at each garden.

 Calypso plays a lead role in the initiative by caring for the gardens during the summer, consulting on garden design and development, supporting teachers in using the gardens and maintaining a network of communication between schools.